ligato/docs/docs/plugins/vpp-plugins.md

 ### Forwarding tables

 An L2 forwarding information base (FIB) can be used in network bridging or routing.
 Inbound packets are forwarded to the output interface defined in the FIB table.
 FIB entries are created by VPP just as are interfaces within the bridge domain enabled with MAC learning.
-The vpp-agent enables configuration of static FIB entries with a combination of interface and bridge domain values.
+The VPP agent enables configuration of static FIB entries with a combination of interface and bridge domain values.

 A FIB entry is defined in the following [model][fib-model].
 To configure a FIB entry, a MAC address, interface and bridge domain must be provided.
 The condition that the interface is part of the bridge domain must be fulfilled.
 The interface and the bridge domain are referenced with logical names.
 Note that the FIB entry will not appear in the VPP until all conditions are met.